imeleges/REMA_Dubai/README.md

 	<sub>Word clouds for description (left) & description title (right)</sub>
 </p>

 Among all listings description a few phrases that are common, but could be ignored, such as `Real Estate`, `Burj Khalifa`, `Downtown` and etc. as they simply bring no value.
-What is useful to notice is that `Fully Furnished`, `Fitted Kitchen`, `Chiller free`, `Swimming pool`, `Bills included` and some other.
+What is useful to notice is that `Fully Furnished`, `Fitted Kitchen`, `Chiller free`, `Swimming pool`, `Bills included` and some other phrases could potentially affect prices.

 ### Prices